5 Ways Seniors Can Stay Active During the Winter

 Get in shape together

 Grab your spouse or even your best friends and join a local fitness group.
-Benchmark offers fitness classes for seniors, including yoga, tai chi, Zumba, and aerobics.
+Benchmark Senior Living offers fitness classes for seniors, including yoga, tai chi, Zumba, and aerobics.
 Exercising with a buddy or in a group makes it easier to continue your fitness routine.
 There are also many online exercise tips that you can do from your home with little to no equipment.

 Socializing helps strengthen your immune system by keeping you active and reducing your stress levels, so avoid the temptation to hibernate all winter.
 Invite friends over for dinner or host a game night, visit local museums and art galleries, wrap up warm and go for a walk in the park with your family or plan a cinema date with your partner.